presnick/ProgramsInformationPeople/_sources/Selection/ExtraExercises.rst

    myTests().main()

 5.1 For each string in ``wrd_lst``, find the number of characters in the string.
-If the number of characters is less than 6, add 1 to ``accum`` so that in the end, accum will have the total number of words that have fewer than 6 characters.
+If the number of characters is less than 6, add 1 to ``accum`` so that in the end, ``accum`` will contain an integer representing the total number of words in the list that have fewer than 6 characters.

 .. activecode:: ee_ch11_051
    :tags:Selection/OmittingtheelseClauseUnarySelection.rst